Lead field ECG

 python run.py --lf_vmfile test_vm.igb --lf_config 12 --electrodes electrodes

 The program skips the cardiac simulation.
-It immediately calculates the Lead Field matrices and projects the provided vm.igb data onto them to compute the ECG.
+It immediately calculates the lead field matrices and projects the provided vm.igb data onto them to compute the ECG.

 Scenario 2: Using Pre-Computed Lead Fields

-Pacing / Stimulus Location (S1, S2) YES Only changes the source \(V_m\).
+Pacing / stimulus location (S1, S2) YES Changes only the source \(V_m\).

-Torso Geometry NO Fundamentally alters the physical domain of the stiffness matrix.
+Torso geometry NO Fundamentally alters the physical domain of the stiffness matrix.

-Electrode Placement NO Changes the mathematical definition of the lead and its associated sensitivity vector.
+Electrode placement NO Changes the mathematical definition of the lead and its associated sensitivity vector.

 Required Input: